maplibre/maplibre-gl-directions/CONTRIBUTING.md

   2. `npm run build:lib` - builds the library (the `/src` folder contents) and outputs the resulting es-module and its type declarations into the `/dist` folder.

-  3. `npm run build:doc` - builds the documentation (the `/doc` folder contents) using the TypeDoc compiler and outputs the resulting static-website into the `/doc_dist` folder.
+  3. `npm run build:doc` - builds the documentation (the `/doc` folder contents and the source code comments) using the TypeDoc compiler and outputs the resulting static-website into the `/docs/api` folder.

-  4. `npm run build:demo` - builds the Demo project (the `/demo` folder contents) and outputs the resulting static-website into the `/demo/dist` folder.
+  4. `npm run build:demo` - builds the Demo project (the `/demo` folder contents) and outputs the resulting static-website into the `/docs` folder.

+Since the deployment process is configured to be performed automatically, you don't have to make sure that the `/docs` folder is up-to-date (it's actually ignored by Git).
+You run `npm run build` manually only to make sure that the build doesn't fail.